 For another great aerial view of the city (one with arguably clearer views), check out the Top of the Rock Observation Deck.
 This beautiful art deco skyscraper is a must for anyone looking for that perfect Instagram of the city below.

-Getting In: Empire State Building admission is available on the New York City Explorer Pass.
+Getting In: Madame Tussauds New York tickets are available on the New York City Explorer Pass.

 See Where Their Favorite TV Show Was Filmed